Postgraduate offer-holders: yet to meet conditions

 International students

 The University’s International Students office (ISO) provides a central information and guidance point for international students covering all aspects of their time in Cambridge from applying, visas, and finances, to careers development and immigration matters after graduation.
+The University makes arrangements to sponsor non-UK students who need a student visa.
+Please contact the ISO if this may apply to you.

 You may also be interested in: